 Conclusion

 Stiffening fabric at home is easy and cost-effective.
-People use common items like cornstarch or glue to get the job done.
-For tougher jobs, commercial stiffeners are available, too.
+Use common items like cornstarch or glue to get the job done.
+Commercial stiffeners are available for tougher jobs, too.

 Each method has benefits, depending on the project's needs.
 With these tips, anyone can make fabric as stiff as they need it to be.